Dawn-LX/VidSGG-BIG/README.md

 # TODO
-the code is still being organized
+the code is still being organized (an initial version will be completed before March 28, 2022).

 # TODO
 - add code for training